Find out how you can work towards a Massage Therapy Diploma AND a Bachelor of Arts in Community Health Degree at the SAME TIME!

 Lambton is pleased to offer a fast-track Massage Therapy program.
 This two-year (10 months/year) program utilizes two training labs that include a total of 35 stationary massage therapy tables in individual private cubicles and modern equipment such as whirlpool tubs and therapeutic ultrasound equipment.
 Students participate in community outreaches using new portable massage tables and chairs.

 Surrounded by a team of professional faculty, including Registered Massage Therapists, chiropractors and experienced instructors, students are exposed to the practice of massage therapy, the assessment of the soft tissue and joints of the body, as well as learning treatment , prevention, rehabilitation, pain management and more.

-The capstone project for this program involves an international field study.
+The capstone project for this program involves an optional international field study.